-Section 91.405(a) requires that an aircraft operator or owner "shall have that aircraft inspected as prescribed in subpart E of this part and shall between required inspections, except as provided in paragraph (c) of this section, have discrepancies repaired as prescribed in part 43 of this chapter..."
-Section 91.407 similarly makes reference to requirements in Part 43; Section 91.409(a)(2) requires an annual inspection for the issuance of an air worthiness certificate.
+Section 91.405(a) requires that an aircraft operator or owner "shall have that aircraft inspected as prescribed in subpart E of this part and shall between required inspections, except as provided in paragraph (c) of this section, have discrepancies repaired as prescribed in part 43 of this chapter" Section 91.407 similarly makes reference to requirements in Part 43; Section 91.409(a)(2) requires an annual inspection for the issuance of an airworthiness certificate.
 Section 91.417(a) requires the owner or operator to keep records showing certain maintenance work that has been accomplished by certificated mechanics, under Part 43, or licensed pilots and records of approval of the aircraft for return to service.

-Maintenance of the Inspire will be accomplished by the owner/operator pursuant to the manuals, such as Exhibit 3, provided by ESP.
-An equivalent level of safety will be achieved because the UAS is small in size, will operate only in restricted predetermined areas, and is not a complex mechanical device.
-As provided in the attached User Manual and the Safety Checklist, the operator of Inspire will ensure that the UAS is in working order prior to initiating flight, perform required maintenance, and keep a log of any maintenance that is performed.
+Maintenance of the UX5 will be accomplished by the owner/operator pursuant to the manuals, such as Exhibit 3, provided by the manufacturer.
+An equivalent level of safety will be achieved because the UAS is small in size, will carry no external payload, will operate only in restricted predetermined areas and is not a complex mechanical device.
+As provided in the attached Maintenance Manual and the Safety Checklist, which were reviewed as part of Trimble's SAC application, the operator of UX5 will ensure that the UAS is in working order prior to initiating flight, perform required maintenance, and keep a log of any maintenance that is performed.
 Moreover, the operator is the person most familiar with the aircraft and is best suited to maintain the aircraft in an airworthy condition and to ensure an equivalent level of safety.